lazywithclass/lazywithclass.github.io/2017-02-14/README.md

 I think one thing that could be done is temporarily use tryhaskell.org/eval endpoint to see if our idea of having an interactive website would work.

+### Plans for tomorrow

+ * finish the Haskell exercises, with some advice; also finish preparing the environment
+ * have a look at the [clojure mutation testing library](https://github.com/ds2643/mutcl)
+ * pair some more
+ * work on algorithms and data structures (read, understand, implement)